CESNET/metacentrum-user-docs/docs/software/sw-list/amber.md

 - **16.x modules**
     - *available to all MetaCentrum users*
     - `amber-16-gpu` activates all binaries, not only GPU version (even parallel and nonparallel versions, distinguished by suffixes .MPI, .cuda, .cuda.MPI)
-    - usage of amber-16-gpu is preferred due to better optimization.
+    - the usage of amber-16-gpu is preferred due to better optimization.

 - **14.x modules**
     - *available to all the MetaCentrum users*